-TAX ISSUES YES NO Are the heirs in a lower tax bracket than the estate?
-If so, consider distributing income to the heirs prior to year-end to ensure earnings are taxed at the lowest possible rate.
+AX ISSUES YES NO OTHER ISSUES Are the heirs in a lower tax bracket than the estate?
+If so, onsider distributing income to the heirs prior to year-end to ensure earnings are taxed at the lowest possible rate.
+Do files need to be organized and documented to show evidence of disbursements?
+Are there state-specific issues that need to be considered?
 Do final tax returns need to be filed?
 If so, consider the following: A deceased person's final federal income tax return (Form 1040) is due by the usual tax filing deadline (April 15th).
 A surviving spouse can claim MFJ for the year of death.
-An estate's final federal income tax return (Form 1041) is due by April 15th for calendar year estates, and before the 15th day of the 4th month following the close of the tax year for fiscal year estates.
+An estate's final federal income tax return (Form 1041) is due by Are there additional filings to be made with the Probate Court?
+If so, be sure to fulfill all filing obligations, and look for opportunities to expedite your administration when appropriate (e.g., seeking beneficiaries' consents to accountings and waivers of hearings).
+An estate similar federal income tax return (form 1041) is due by April 15th for calendar year estates, and before the 15th day of the 4th month following the close of the tax year for fiscal year estates.
 If a federal estate tax return (Form 706) must be filed, it is due within nine months after the date of death (or five years if only to claim portability).
 Six-month extensions of time to file are available for Form 1040, Form 1041, and Form 706.
 Filing requirements for state tax returns vary by state.
+Are there non-probate assets that require administration?
+If so, these would not prevent closing the estate, but you may want to consider the following: Legal title should be updated for certain assets that transferred on death (e.g., JTWROS real property, joint accounts, etc.).
+For retirement accounts with multiple beneficiaries, the determination date is September 30th of the year after death, and separate accounts should be divided and distributed by the following December 31st.
 Did the deceased person own property jointly with someone else?
 If so, that person may receive a partial (or full) step-up in basis.
 Reference "Will I Receive A Step-Up In Basis For The Appreciated Property I Inherited?" flowchart.
 If you filed a Form 706 or state estate or inheritance tax return, are you waiting for closing documentation from the taxing authorities?
 If so, request an account transcript or closing letter from the IRS, and obtain any necessary documentation from state taxing authorities to document that your returns have been reviewed and accepted.